What Are RF Systems Technicians?

 Radio frequency (RF) systems technicians, also known as radio mechanics, install, maintain, and upgrade RF systems, such as wireless Internet access points, cellular telephone antennas, satellite systems, amplifiers, two-way radios, and other radio equipment.
 Other tasks may include testing RF systems and signal strength, assembling systems, maintaining records, and instructing customers on how to properly use the equipment.

 Most RF technician jobs involve driving to client locations.
 Such technicians should be comfortable with heights.
-There is some risk of injury associated with this career due to the fact that technicians often work on towers or other high places, closely with electricity, and use a range of potentially dangerous tools to complete their tasks.
+There is some risk of injury associated with this career due to the fact that technicians often work on towers or other high places, work closely with electricity, and use a range of potentially dangerous tools to complete their tasks.
 The majority of telecommunications technicians, such as RF systems technicians, work full-time, although overtime, on-call, evening, night, and weekend hours are a possibility.

-|Degree Level||Varies; postsecondary training can be beneficial*|
+|Degree Level||High school diploma; postsecondary training can be beneficial|

-|Degree Field||Related field, such as electronics or electrical technology*|
+|Degree Field||Electronics or electrical technology|

 |Certification||Voluntary professional certification is available|